syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 ### Customize resource header appearance using Style

-You can style resource header appearance using `ResourceHeaderControl` in scheduler.
+You can style resource header appearance using [ResourceHeaderControl](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ResourceHeaderControl.html) in Scheduler.
 You can change the background color, textStyle, and borderBrush etc. by setting style property for `ResourceHeaderControl`.

 {% tabs %}
 {% highlight xaml %}